Restless Sleep: Causes, Symptoms, and How to Fix It

 When you’re asleep, memories are stored, your brain pushes out toxins build-up and reorganizes your nerve cells.
 Your body also goes through processes where it repairs damaged cells and even gets your energy levels up for the next day.
 Plus, there are some proteins and hormones that get released during sleep.
 Each of these plays a really important role in helping you live a healthy life, and ensuring your cells work like they’re supposed to.

-What is Restless Sleep?
+What Is Restless Sleep?

 What Does Restless Sleep Look or Feel Like?